 Brian Holleran grew up in Jersey City, NJ in an Irish family.
 His interest in traditional Irish music was first piqued at the age of twelve after listening to the session recording, Music at Matt Molloy’s and later with his father’s trad. vinyl collection.
 His mother found him a tin whistle instructor in Maura Vesey and finally came flute lessons with Mike Rafferty of Ballinakill, East Co.
 Galway.
 Mike taught Brian the bulk of his music and would become Brian’s biggest influence and source of encouragement.
 In addition to many tunes, Mike taught Brian about the many musicians who came out of East Galway and the distinctive traits of that regional style.
 Brian was also influenced by Willie Kelly and Patrick Ourceau, two of the greatest exponents of Irish fiddle in the United States, who shared with him a love and respect for Mike’s music as well as that of Jack Coen, a later influence on Brian’s playing.
 Brian has also found inspiration in the recordings of Joe Cooley, Bobby Casey and Matt Molloy.
 He has taught at the Chris Langan Weekend in Toronto and at Irish Week at the Augusta Heritage Center in Elkins, West Virginia.

 Katie McNally grew up playing Scottish and Cape Breton music in Boston, Massachusetts.
 A member of the cross-genre fiddle supergroup, Childsplay, Katie has also toured with Karan Casey, John Whelan, Galician bagpiper Carlos Núñez, and performs regularly in her own projects, Fàrsan and the Katie McNally Trio.
-Her most recent album, The Boston States, has been featured on NPR (The World, Thistle and Shamrock) and was hailed as “one of the best modern Cape Breton records of the past ten years” by Irish Music magazine).
+Her 2020 release, Now More Than Ever, was hailed as “Brisk and inventive…taking no prisoners” by The Scotsman.
 She has appeared at Celtic Colours, Celtic Connections, Newport Folk Festival, and The Festival of American Fiddle Tunes, as well as countless folk venues throughout North America and Europe.
 In addition to her busy touring schedule, she is a devoted educator who teaches regularly at fiddle courses and gives private lessons at her home in Portland, ME.

 Dáithí Sproule is a native of Derry in the north of Ireland, a renowned traditional singer in both Irish and English, and one of the world’s premier guitarists in the Irish tradition.
 He pioneered the use of DADGAD tuning in the accompaniment of Irish music, a style now used around the world, and is a member of the seminal Irish bands Skara Brae (with Mícheál Ó Domhnaill and Maighread & Tríona Ní Dhomhnaill), Trian (with Liz Carroll and Billy McComiskey) and Altan, with whom he continues to tour and record.
 He has worked with many other greats, including Tommy Peoples, James Kelly, Paddy O’Brien, Randal Bays, Seamus and Manus McGuire, Peter Ostroushko, James Keane and bluesman Dave Ray.
 Dáithí has also taught Old Irish language, Celtic mythology and Irish music at several universities in Ireland and the U.S., and is the author of a volume of short stories in Irish and several academic articles on early Irish poetry and legend.
 He currently teaches at the Center for Irish Music in Saint Paul, Minnesota.